tuomoM/eruditeEdge/README.md

 # eruditeEdge
 ![erudite Edge gives you a tool for getting your vocab skills sharpened](static/Eelogo.jpg)
+### eruditeEdge
+Solution has functionalities for adding vocabulary items, changing, deleting, publishing them to global use and possiblity to suggest changes to other users vocabs.
+Training part allows the user to create training sets out of the available vocabularies.
+The sets can be practiced in flashcard mode and knowledge tested.

 *This is a solution for helsinki university course*
 ### completed